Refsheet/refsheet-site/README.md

 Start Rails however you start Rails.
 Puma is our server of choice for local development. `rails s` will default to port 3000 of course, you should change this if you have other projects going on.
 I use 3012.

+If you want any of the background jobs to work (image processing, etc) you're going to have to start up Resque.

+`$ QUEUE=* bundle exec rake environment resque:work`

 ## Issue Tracking